Call 911 if your child:

 - If your child has been in the sun or heat, get into a cool place.

 - Dress your child in cool, lightweight clothing.
-This will also help if he has a fever.
+This will also help if they have a fever.

 2. Offer Fluids

 - Give fluids in small amounts.
 Avoid juice or soda, opting for ice chips instead.
 If the child vomits afterward, wait 20 to 30 minutes and give the fluids again.
 If a child has vomited two or more times, call your pediatrician.

 - If your infant is breastfeeding, continue to nurse your baby.
-Let him nurse more often and for a shorter amount of time.
+Let them nurse more often and for a shorter amount of time.

 - Your pediatrician may want you to give your baby small amounts of oral electrolyte solution.
 Check the amount with your doctor.